-While organizing hybridization programs and evaluating individual plants in segregating populations, breeders are interested and many chances for crop improvement through efficient selection of desired features due to in correlation and path coefficient studies between yield and other parameters (Ram et al., 2004).
+While organizing hybridization programs and evaluating individual plants in segregating populations, breeders are interested in crop improvement through efficient selection of desired features due to in correlation and path coefficient studies between yield and other parameters (Ram et al., 2004).
 Principal component analysis is a significant genetic diversity assessment technique used for showing the relative genetic variations in the genotype collections of different crop species.
 On the other hand, multivariate analysis in Indian Momordica spp. genotypes is not often reported, despite the potential medicinal and economic values (Dey et al. 2007, Shankar et al. 2009 and Singh et al. 2014).
-In this view of many advantages, current study was carried out to utilize multivariate analysis to classify a collection of teasle gourd genotypes and There was no research thrust made on teasle gourd improvement along with determination of character association and its utilization in breeding programme in North Bengal.
-Therefor, present experiment was laid out to estimate character association among important heritable traits for establishing the basis of selection and to ascertain promising line for the further crop improvement.
+In this view of many advantages, current study was carried to utilize multivariate analysis to classify a group of teasle gourd genotypes.There was no research thrust made on teasle gourd improvement along with determination of character association and its utilization in breeding programme in North Bengal.
+Therefore, present experiment was laid out to estimate character association among important heritable traits for establishing the basis of selection and to ascertain promising line for the further crop improvement.

 2. MATERIALS AND METHODS